 Regardless of anyone's current wardrobe situation, not having enough closet space seems to be a universal woe.
 Between seasonal pieces, footwear options aplenty, and an abundance of accessories, it's no wonder we all want bigger, better closets.
 But the truth is, the more space we have, the more we tend to fill it with.

 Limited space isn't the issue here—it's what we do with the space we have that requires a bit of revaluating.
-You'd be surprised what a few smarter storage solutions and organization tips from an expert could do for your current closet situation.
+You'd be surprised what a few smarter storage solutions and organization tips from an expert could do for your current closet situation, like using slim hangers, not forgetting about your doors, and maximizing vertical space.
 Ahead, 10 ways to work with what you have, because what you have is more than enough.

 Meet the Expert